Operation School Bell

 Assistance League of Irvine’s largest philanthropy is Operation School Bell, a free, confidential clothing service for children in need.
 Since the program began in June 1990, more than 12,000 students in the Irvine Unified School District have been served.
 Assistance League of Irvine works closely with teachers, school nurses and principals who identify children who would benefit from these services.
 Additionally, we collaborate with Families Forward and Human Options.

 The Assistance League of Irvine – Irvine Valley College Scholarship Program was established in 2007 with a $10,000 endowment and a strong belief in the benefits of earning a college degree, along with our desire to promote higher education in our community.
-From the interest earned on the principal balance, along with additional philanthropic-program funds designated by the Chapter, scholarships are awarded each year to deserving students attending Irvine Valley College.
+Recipients of scholarships of this program are: (1) single parent or (2) returning students or (3) XXXX awarded each year to deserving students attending Irvine Valley College.